Best hybrid SUVs 2024

 The electric-only range of around 25 miles is roughly in line with competitors and its performance (when petrol engine and motor combine) is swift, if lagging behind the Porsche Cayenne hybrid model.
 However, a familiar problem looms when the electrical energy runs out and the burden of powering the 2.5-tonne car falls entirely on the petrol engine: fuel economy plummets to around 30mpg.

-Best hybrid SUV for low company car tax
+Best hybrid SUV for day-to-day family motoring

-Best hybrid SUV for low budgets
+Best hybrid SUV for quality and value for money

-Underneath that design is hybrid technology borrowed from the Prius, pairing a petrol engine with an electric motor for an official fuel economy figure of 56.4mpg, which is closer to 50mpg in real-world driving.
+Underneath that design is hybrid technology borrowed from the Toyota Prius, pairing a petrol engine with an electric motor for an official fuel economy figure of 56.4mpg, which is closer to 50mpg in real-world driving.

-Best hybrid SUV for luxury
+Best hybrid SUV for outright luxury

 The plug-in hybrid version of the Range Rover offers improved efficiency over its gas-guzzling predecessors.
-It’s still a brute, though, and the 404hp on offer means it can accelerate from 0-62mph in 6.4 seconds and reach a top speed of 137mph.
+It’s still a brute, though, and the 410PS on offer means it can accelerate from 0-62mph in 6.4 seconds and reach a top speed of 137mph.

-Despite that striking performance, the plug-in hybrid engine can still manage between 20 to 25 miles of electric-only driving, but when the batteries are exhausted the petrol engine has to work hard to keep the hefty SUV moving, despite its power.
+Despite that striking performance, the plug-in hybrid engine can still manage between 20 to 25 miles of electric-only driving.
+But when the batteries are exhausted the petrol engine has to work hard to keep the hefty SUV moving, despite its power.
 This dramatically cuts fuel economy to a lowly 25mpg.